 My take: Residents deserve transparency and accountability, through proactive communications from City Hall, not secondhand information.
 That’s best practise and good governance.
 I’ve asked our legal and communications staff to advise what can be shared with residents on the retender specifications without compromising our legal case – especially given that the new specifications are public.

 Now that we are on the litigation path with HSS, AECOM and others originally involved in the pier, there will be winners and there will be losers – the courts will determine who’s who.
 We’ve lost the opportunity to negotiate a win-win, and that’s disappointing for everyone involved in this project.

 My take: I’m glad a solution was found that saves the retender.
 Our first response to challenges must always be to use common sense and aim to negotiate a win-win solution.
 It shouldn’t take an 11th hour crisis to get us here, which is neither good governance nor best practise.
 Going forward, we must ensure we do appropriate risk assessments and have all the facts before taking a position.
 In our drive to get the pier finished and move on, let’s ensure we do right by the people we do business with, safeguard the city’s reputation and protect taxpayer dollars.

-The pier will cost $15 million, excluding legal fees and staff time spent on the project, based on a budget presented last week at council’s Community Services Committee meeting.
-The committee (myself excluded) supported an additional $5.7 million for this phase of the project, planned for completion in 2013.
-The hope is to recoup some of these cost overruns through legal action.
-The recommendation needs a final vote at council July 4.
+Vote at council: Mon.
+July 4, 7pm, City Hall The pier will cost $15 million, excluding legal fees and staff time spent on the project, based on a budget presented last week at council’s Community Services Committee meeting.
+The committee (myself excluded) supported an additional $5.7 million for this phase of the project, planned for […]

 Can pier legals likewise be released?